Shivam171/pizza-rasoi/README.md

 1. **Browse Menu:** Navigate to the menu to see different pizzas.
 2. **Add to Cart:** Customize your pizza with size and toppings and add it to the cart.
-3. **Checkout:** Proceed to checkout, fill in your details, and pay via Stripe.
+3. **Checkout:** Proceed to checkout, fill in your details, and pay via your payment gateway.
 4. **View Order:** After payment, view your order details on the order page.

 ### Admin Experience